Skip to main content

 Logs

 The Logs page provides a viewer for structured OpenTelemetry logs collected by the engine.
 Logs are displayed in reverse chronological order.
 Each entry shows a timestamp, severity level, service name, trace/span context, and message.
 A severity filter toggle, full-text search, and time-range controls let you zero in on specific log entries.
-The source breakdown at the bottom shows which services are contributing the most log volume.
+The source breakdown at the bottom shows which services are contributing the most log volume. iii Console Logs page showing structured log rows and a selected log detail panel with context data

 Log Viewer